Therapy for Executives

 In weekly therapy, you do not have to be the executive, the strategist, or the fixer.
 You get to slow down enough to understand what is happening beneath the surface: why rest feels so difficult, why success has not brought relief, and why work may feel like both the thing that depletes you and the place where you feel most in control.

-Executive therapy is not about giving you a few tips for executive stress management.
-It is about understanding the deeper patterns that keep you over-functioning, overworking, over-controlling, or quietly disappearing
+Working with a therapist for executives is not about giving you a few tips for executive stress management.
+It is about understanding the deeper patterns that keep you over-functioning, overworking, over-controlling, or quietly disappearing.

 A deeper kind of therapy for high-achieving executive leaders.